TRIADS Seed Grant Program

 Conformal Prediction for Uncertainty Quantification in Emerging Application Areas, from Materials to Social Science

-Robert Lunde (Mathematics and Statistics), Robert Wexler (Chemistry), Betsy Sinclair (Political Science)
+Faculty: Robert Lunde (Statistics and Data Science), Robert Wexler (Chemistry), Betsy Sinclair (Political Science)

 Measuring Financial Innovation via Natural Language Processing